 Phase 1 - The three most innovative business ideas!

-On May 10th, 2012, the three winning teams were presented to the public and awarded a cash prize of € 1,500 each at a ceremony held in the premises of Austria Wirtschaftsservice.
+On November 26,2014, the 4 winning teams were presented to the public and awarded a cash prize of € 1,500 each at a ceremony held at Ocean´sky - Haus des Meeres.

 The winning teams were (in alphabetical order):

 CYPRUMED® is a biopharmaceutical company developing a next generation platform technology for the oral delivery of polypeptides.
 The patent pending technology is entirely based on GRAS listed compounds and easy to formulate.
 In vivo studies with various polypeptide drugs in several animal models showed up to 70% oral bioavailability.

 HeaRT Team, Mr. Johannes Holfeld (Austria)